by Erika Gaffney, Art Herstory Founder

 The Ongoing Revival of Matilda Browne, American Impressionist, by Alexandra Kiely

-More Art Herstory exhibition reviews:
+More Art Herstory exhibition posts:

 Making Her Mark Leaves its Mark at the Art Gallery of Ontario, by Isabelle Hawkins